 Start studying about a week before your final:

 - Don’t do too much – Use your flash cards that you made before, and study with a partner if one is available.
 Make sure to study in short intervals.
 Recent studies have shown that humans get the most done when working for approximately 45 minutes with 20 minutes break in between.
-If you try to sit down and study for 8 hours straight you will get much less done then if you broke it up.
+If you try to sit down and study for eight hours straight you will get much less done than if you broke it up.

 - Know what’s going to be most important – Most Bloomsburg finals are comprehensive.
 I’ve found that most finals are 20% things we’ve learned since the previous test, and 80% old things, although as you always need to check with your professor and their syllabus.
 If your final is broken down like this, make sure you learn the new things first.
 The older information tends to be more generalized whereas the new curriculum should be more in depth.

 - Stick to a schedule – Try to study each day at the same time and at the same place.
-We are creatures of habit and you will be more “in the zone” if you get used to having a specific studying time.
+We are creatures of habit and you will be more “in-the-zone” if you get used to having a specific studying time.
 Also avoid studying on a bed, because habit will suggest that you take a nap instead of getting your work done.

 Relax the night before your final:

 - Try to relax – If you’ve done the work the previous week or two then by now you should be solid with the test information.
 Don’t study the night before the test, just go over any information that you were having problems retaining.
 Look over notes while watching a movie or listening to music.
-Try to do something physical as well, such as going to the Rec, so that you will get a good nights sleep.
+Try to do something physical as well, such as going to the Rec, so that you will get a good night’s sleep.

 - Prepare what you’ll need for the morning – Chances are that you won’t need much for a final.
 Outside of some pencils and a pen you may not need anything else at all.
-If you are allowed to use something, such as a note book or a calculator, make sure you gather it the night before.
+If you are allowed to use something, such as a notebook or a calculator, make sure you gather it the night before.
 You don’t want to have to look for these in the morning.

 Taking the final: